All about VAT and international business

 Threshold amount

 For distance sales the destination principle applies.
 This means that you send your foreign private customer an invoice with the local VAT rate of their EU country.
-This type of sales often refers to sales through an online shop.
+This type of sale often refers to sales through an online shop.
 Using the local rate also applies to telesales to foreign consumers in another EU country.
-If your total annual amount of intra-EU sales to consumers remains below the threshold of €10,000, you are allowed to charge Dutch VAT.
+Is your total annual amount of intra-EU sales to consumers below the threshold of €10,000?
+Then you are allowed to charge Dutch VAT.

 There are 2 ways to file your foreign VAT returns.
 You apply locally for a VAT number and file your VAT return locally.
-Or you register your company for the Union scheme within the One Stop Shop system (OSS, in Dutch) of the Dutch Tax and Customs Administration.
-Subsequently, the Dutch Tax and Customs Administration will pay the VAT to the EU country in question.
-More information on this topic and explanations about the exceptions in distance sales are available on the website of the Dutch Tax and Customs Administration (in Dutch).
+Or you register your company for the Union scheme within the Tax Administration's One Stop Shop (OSS).
+The Tax Administration will then pay the VAT to the EU country in question.
+Read more about distance on the Tax Administration's website.Â

 Dropshipping

-If you have an online store you can use dropshipping.
+If you have an online store you can use .
 With dropshipping, your customer orders a product from your online store.
 Next, you forward this order to your foreign supplier.
 Your supplier sends the order from another country directly to your client.
 There are several possible situations.
 Both your supplier and the customer may be located abroad.
-In that case, you will have to comply with foreign VAT obligations.
+In that case, you may have to comply with foreign VAT rules.Â

 Non-EU countries